 - In the hypermetropic eye, the image forms behind the retina.

-The correction of myopia is through the concave lens (diverging lens) which has a negative refractive power which increases with the severity of myopia.
+The correction of myopia is through the concave lens (diverging lens), which has a negative refractive power that increases with the severity of myopia.

-And the correction of hypermetropia is through the convex lens (converging lens) which has a positive refractive power which also increases with the severity of hypermetropia.
+And the correction of hypermetropia is through the convex lens (converging lens), which has a positive refractive power that also increases with the severity of hypermetropia.

 Classification of Myopia and Hypermetropia

-Based on the refractive error, myopia and hypermetropia classify into the following three types:
+Based on the refractive error, myopia and hypermetropia can be classified into the following three types: